xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Bad ideas can succeed with the right execution.

 * How about a new soft drink that tastes considerably worse than Coke, comes in a much smaller can, and costs twice as much?
-Bad idea and still Red Bull generates billions of dollars in revenue.
+Definitely a bad idea.
+And still Red Bull generates billions of dollars in revenue.
 * How about a comic strip that is literally a bunch of stick figures?
 It will be called XKCD and have no discernable characters.
 Another comically bad idea and still XKCD is the most viewed comic on the Internet.

-And even the best idea that can fail if the execution is done wrong.
+On the flipside, even the best idea that can fail if the execution is done wrong.

+* [Tom Cleveland](https://blog.tjcx.me/p/40k-fantastic-startup-idea?s=r) had the following brilliant startup idea: use a structured database of clinical trials to provide simple, practical answers to common medical questions.
+Everyone agreed that this is a brillant idea.
+But nevertheless it failed within less than a year.

 Hence [Derek Sivers](https://sive.rs/multiply) suggests to consider the following numbers:

 ![Idea Math](/images/idea-math.png)

-The result is always the product of these two factors.
+The outcome is always the result of these two factors.
 A brillant idea with no execution is worth maybe around $20.
 A good idea with good execution is worth $1,000,000, and only when a brilliant idea is paired with brilliant execution, you end up with a billion dollar company.